-In Québec, these requirements do This exemption does not apply to dealing representatives of a mutual fund dealer to the extent that equivalent requirements are applicable to those dealing representatives under regulations in Québec. registered only in Québec.
+This exemption does not apply to dealing representatives of a mutual fund dealer registered only in Québec.
 Those dealing representatives are subject to the suitability determination obligation in section 13.3 and to the disclosure requirement when recommending the use of borrowed money in section 13.13.